rutum/rutum.github.io/_posts/2019-06-17-persuasion.md

 rating: 5
 ---

-Okay here are the main distilled points from Cialdini's book - "Influence" Timeless wisdom in it It's all about how others manipulate you by pushing your emotional buttons and how to defend against them This was @naval's recommendation on the topic of persuasion
+This book is about how our brain loves shortcuts, and other people can make us follow them by pushing our emotional buttons.
+These manipulators are everywhere in the industry, they’re compliance professionals, and their entire job is to influence you into doing what they want.

 <a href="https://amzn.to/2Fj5vFp">Influence: The Psychology of Persuasion</a>

-Our brain love shortcuts, and other people can make us follow them by pushing our emotional buttons.

-These manipulators are everywhere in the industry, they're compliance professionals, and their entire job is to influence you into doing what they want.

 <a target="_blank"  href="https://www.amazon.com/gp/product/006124189X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=006124189X&linkCode=as2&tag=rammyghally-20&linkId=b3d502c7b420e4e9e9fcebaac4f2913c"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=006124189X&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=rammyghally-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=rammyghally-20&l=am2&o=1&a=006124189X" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />